Documenting the American South Logo

 Ecusta.

-BILL FINGER:
+WILLIAM FINGER:

-Was she from Madison county?
+Was she from Madison County?

 ZENO PONDER:

 No. My wife was born in South Carolina.
-Her father's people from Savannah, Georgia, and her mother's people were from Transylvania county near Brevard.
+Her father's people from Savannah, Georgia, and her mother's people were from Transylvania County near Brevard.
 So she was reared between Brevard and Savannah, Georgia.
 Her father died when she was about two years old.

-BILL FINGER:
+WILLIAM FINGER:

 And she ended up at Chapel Hill.